mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 There are objects with different responsibilities.

-In the real world, there are no managers (unless we are modeling job roles).
+In the real-world, there are no managers (unless we are modeling job roles).

 > Rule 10: Managers do not exist.